-Protecting the health and safety of our workforce, our customers, our business partners, and the natural environment is one of our core values.
+Protecting the health and safety of our workforce, our customers, our business partners and the natural environment is one of our core values.
 We are committed to maintaining a strong safety culture where all workers meet or exceed required industry performance standards and continuously seek to improve occupational and process safety performance.
 We are conducting our businesses in ways that provide all personnel with a safe and healthy work environment and have established safety and environmental programs and goals to achieve such results.
 We expect our manufacturing facilities to produce our products safely and in compliance with local regulations, policies, standards and practices intended to protect the environment and people and have established global policies designed to promote such compliance.
 We require our employees to comply with such requirements.
 We provide our workers with the tools and training necessary to make the appropriate decisions to prevent accidents and injuries.
-Each of our operating facilities develops, maintains, and implements safety programs encompassing key aspects of their operations.
+Each of our operating facilities develops, maintains and implements safety programs encompassing key aspects of their operations.
 In addition, management reviews and evaluates safety performance throughout the year.
 We monitor conditions that could lead to a safety incident and keep track of injuries through reporting systems in accordance with laws in the jurisdictions in which we operate.
 With this data we calculate incident frequency rates to assess the quality of our safety performance.
 At the global level we also track overall safety performance.
 Each Kronos operating location is subject to local laws and regulations that dictate what injuries are required to be recorded and reported, which may differ from location to location and result in different methods of injury rate calculation.
-For internal global tracking, benchmarking and identification of opportunities for improvement, Kronos collects the location specific information and applies a U.S.-based injury rate calculation to arrive at a global total frequency rate, which is expressed as the number of incidents at our operating locations per 200,000 hours.
+For internal global tracking, benchmarking and identification of opportunities for improvement, Kronos collects the location specific information and applies a U.S.-based injury rate calculation to arrive at a global total frequency rate, which is expressed as the number of incidents at its operating locations per 200,000 hours.
 This internal safety metric may not be directly comparable to a recordable incident rate calculated under U.S. law.
-Kronos' global total frequency rate was 1.59 in 2019, 1.61 in 2020 and 1.08 in 2021.
+Kronos' global total frequency rate aggregating information about employees and contractors was 1.61 in 2020 (1.54 of the aggregate represents employees only), 1.08 in 2021 (0.90 of the aggregate represents employees only) and 1.01 in 2022 (0.86 of the aggregate represents employees only).